danish981/free-books/README.md

 # Ebooks
 ## Big Collection of free E-books for programmers

-I have collected these books from various resources, I decided to put all of these books at one place, I chose github, whenever someone searches the particualr, these books are then shown him, maybe in first few hits.
+I have collected these books from various resources, I decided to put all of these books at one place, I chose github, whenever someone searches the particular book, these books are then shown him, maybe in first few hits.

 ## Includes
 - Programming